How to prevent Parkinson's disease?

 How to prevent Parkinson's disease

-Food The death of Dopaminergic neurons in the brain is the root cause of Parkinson’s disease.
-Amino acids tyrosine and phenylalanine are two precursors that generate dopamine in the brain. therefore, any food with rich tyrosine and phenylalanine would help the body produce and supply enough dopamine for the brain.
+Food The death and loss of Dopaminergic neurons in the brain is the root cause of Parkinson’s disease.
+Amino acids tyrosine and phenylalanine are two precursors that generate dopamine in the brain. therefore, any food with rich tyrosine and phenylalanine would help the body produce and supply dopamine for the brain.
 These foods include

 • Nuts and seeds: peanuts, walnuts, almonds etc